Our Mission

 About

-Brontie studied Law and Management at Sussex University.
-She also completed a masters degree in Law, Rights and Responsibility at Sussex.
-She then went on to qualify as a solicitor and complete training at a top 60 firm (now Irwin Mitchell).
-Brontie continued her legal career with some international work and finally moved into lecturing law full time, teaching at Sussex, Brighton, Lancashire, international business schools and finally, the University of Essex.
-She has lectured across a number of core and specialist subjects such as Land, EU, Tort, IP and Corporate Commerical law.
-Brontie founded Lawyers for Nature in 2019 with Paul Powlesland.
+Named one of Vogue Business’ 100 Innovators of 2024 for her work as a sustainability thought leader, Brontie is the managing director of Lawyers for Nature.
 Initially focussing on public law and judicial review, she then moved into Rights of Nature work.
-Brontie was one of the lead legal architects of the 2022 Faith in Nature, Nature on the Board intervention.
-She was then the first person to sit as the legal guardian for Nature on the board of Faith in Nature, she held this position for two years.
+She was a lead legal architect of the 2022 Faith in Nature, Nature on the Board intervention.
+Later, she became the first person to sit as the legal guardian for Nature on the board of Faith in Nature and she held this position for two years.
 Brontie now sits on a number of corporate and non-profit boards as both a non-executive expert and as 'Nature'.
 Brontie is the managing director of Lawyers for Nature.

 Director, Senior Lawyer